 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 The UK population is ageing.
-Disability in old age is frequent and lowers quality of life, and demands resources for care and rehabilitation.
+Disability in old age is frequent and lowers quality of life.
 Both mental and physical disability predispose to admission to hospital, need for residential care, and premature death.
 Helping to combat disability in the elderly can improve quality of life.
-Prevention of disability in the elderly is a matter of humanitarian and economic concern.

 The World Health Organization has defined disability as the following: